lpezet/sd-tools/README.md

 ## Within RunPod

-The following `.config` file would be useful when running in `runpod.io`:
+The following `.config` file is useful when running in `runpod.io`:
 ```
 CONFIG_MODE=1
 # Config for SD on RunPod